-- The first step is to saute the onions for 3-5 minutes.
+- Saute your chopped onions for 3-5 minutes.
 Add the garlic and cumin and saute for a further minute.

-- Drain and rinse the beans and add them to the pan along with the water.
+- Drain and rinse your fava beans and add them to the pan along with the water.
 Simmer over low heat for 15-20 minutes.

 - While the beans are simmering, combine the dressing ingredients in a small bowl or jug and chop your salad vegetables.

-- When the beans are finished cooking smash some of the beans with a potato masher or the back of a fork.
+- When the fava beans are finished cooking, smash some of them with a potato masher (or the back of a fork).
 If you prefer a creamier consistency, you can use an immersion blender.